-The original dwelling on the property (the farmhouse), built by Thomas Burt in 1820, was part of a 13 acre fruit farm.
-The larger, statelier part of the home (the Inn) was added around 1880.
+The original dwelling on the property (the farmhouse), built by Thomas Burt in 1820, was part of a 143 acre fruit farm.
+The larger, statelier part of the home (the Inn), was built in the late 1880’s.
 The original owner, Henry F. Penfield, Esquire, practiced law out of a brick office building that existed to the front of the property, where the larger part of the home (the Inn) sits today.
-A fruit farm consisting of 14 acres were part of the original property.

 In 1911, Clement left the Canandaigua area to accept an appointment as state excise commissioner.
-The property was sold to Dr. & Mrs. Dwight R. Burrell.
-In 1921, Mrs. Burrell died and the estate was sold to Stewart Brooks Hubbell.
+The property was acquired by Dr. & Mrs. Dwight R. Burrell.
+In 1921, Mrs. Burrell died, and the estate was sold to Stewart Brooks Hubbell.

 Joseph W. Cribb, acquired the property from Mr. Hubbell’s estate.
-Mr. Cribb, who became a prominent Judge in the Canandaigua area and owned the property adjacent to the home sold off part of the property to Alfred Morris Gifford in 1945.
-At that time, the Inn and the original dwelling (farmhouse) was converted to apartments.
+Mr. Cribb, who became a prominent Judge in the Canandaigua area, and owned the property adjacent to the home, sold off part of the property to Alfred Morris Gifford in 1945.
+During the depression era, the Inn and the original dwelling (farmhouse) was converted to apartments.

 Sometime in the 1970’s, the home housed a real estate office, before becoming a private residence again.
 In March, 2004, Guy and Jaynee Straw purchased the property to restore to its original grandeur as a Bed & Breakfast, currently known as 1840 Inn on the Main.